maxlaverse/terraform-provider-bitwarden/README.md

 See the [examples](./examples/) directory for more examples.

+## Embedded Client
+Since version 0.9.0, the provider contains an embedded client that can directly interact with Bitwarden's API, removing the need for a locally installed Bitwarden CLI.
+The embedded client makes the provider faster, easier to use, but it still requires more testing.
+For now, a feature flag needs to be set in order to use it (`experimental.embedded_client`), with the goal of having it the default in v1.0.0.

 ## Security Considerations

-The Terraform Bitwarden provider entirely relies on the [Bitwarden CLI] to interact with Vaults.
-When you ask Terraform to *plan* or *apply* changes, the provider downloads the encrypted Vault locally as if you would use the Bitwarden CLI directly.
+When not using the [Embedded Client](#embedded-client), the provider downloads the encrypted Vault locally during *plan* or *apply* operations as would the Bitwarden CLI if you used it directly.
 Currently, the Terraform SDK doesn't offer a way to remove the encrypted Vault once changes have been applied.
 The issue [hashicorp/terraform-plugin-sdk#63] tracks discussions for adding such a feature.

 If you want find out more about this file, you can read [Terraform's documentation on Data Storage].
 Please note that this file is stored at `<your-project>/.bitwarden/` by default, in order to not interfere with your local Vaults.

-NOTE: This whole paragraph doesn't apply to the experimental client, as nothing is stored on disk.

 ## Developing the Provider
 If you wish to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine (see [Requirements](#requirements) above).

 To compile the provider, run `go install`.
 This will build the provider and put the provider binary in the `$GOPATH/bin` directory.